research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 RSD administrators are able to create news items.
 The additional option "Add news" will appear in the "+" menu at the top right of the page header.

 :::info
-News section is separate module defined in the settings.json.
-When enabled the News will be shown on homepage and if defined in settings the main menu entry will appear.
+News section is a separate module defined in the settings.json.
+When enabled, the News will be shown on the homepage, and if defined in settings, the main menu entry will appear.
 :::

 ### Add news item